jundalisay/superb/content/en/research/sarkar/literature/part-7.md

+---
-## The Critics and Patrons
+title: "The Critics and Patrons"
+# heading: "Chapter 7 of Australia's Constitution Simplified"
+date: 2021-11-20
+image: "/covers/discourses.jpg"
+description: "Popular Language"
+linkb: /research/sarkar/
+linkbtext: "Index"
+linkf: /research/sarkar/
+linkftext: "Index"
+icon: "/icons/sarkar.jpg"
+---

-All have the right to criticize artists or their art: the artists who do not like criticism have no future.
+All have the right to criticize artists or their art.

+The artists who do not like criticism have no future.

 But it is also appropriate to say a word or two about the critics.

-First, their criticisms should help the artists, not discourage them or belittle them.
-Secondly, those who criticize others should also be thoroughly well-versed in art and literature.
+1. Their criticisms should help the artists, not discourage them or belittle them.
+2. Those who criticize others should also be thoroughly well-versed in art and literature.

 To pass opinion without having studied or written anything oneself, after merely going through a few books of criticism, is nothing but officious meddling and interference.
 Such critics who lack adequate knowledge indulge in literary gasconades based on their superficial views, and think that they can get away with it.
 Yet such a sham and hollow intellect is to no avail, for it will ultimately be exposed.
 Those sincere and discriminating artists who are truly willing to reform themselves, if they are deluded by such critics, will only become disturbed.